jest-allure vs mocha-allure-reporter vs jasmine-allure-reporter

 Choose jasmine-allure-reporter if you are using Jasmine as your testing framework.
 It integrates well with Jasmine's syntax and provides a comprehensive reporting solution that captures all test results and logs them in an Allure-compatible format, making it suitable for projects already leveraging Jasmine.

-README for mocha-allure-reporter
+README for jest-allure

 Installation